TedHusted/awake/awake.md/awake.md

 Noah raises a fist and switches from the regular app to the secure Signal version.

-“My in-law told Tessa that the changes were made by a rogue developer, who literally hit a guardrail with his car on the El Camino Real yesterday.”
+“My sibling-in-law told Tessa that the changes were made by a rogue developer, who literally hit a guardrail with his car on the El Camino Real yesterday.”

 “Rogue developer?
 That’s a thing?”